rusdog2784/try_hack_me/Wonderland/README.md

 	e.
 SSH doesn't seem to be working and the page seems to be acting funky so I restarted the machine.

 	f.
-Turned out to be my own personal VPN that was causing some issues.
-Turned it off.
-Restarted my OpenVPN connection and was able to get an SSH connections.
+That didn't work so I turned off my own personal VPN and restarted the OpenVPN connection and was able to get an SSH connection.

 	g.
 Now that we're in.
 We run `ls` and see that the `root.txt` file is in alice's home directory.
 It can't be read, but it's curious as to why it would be there.
 In fact, it begs the question, is the `user.txt` flag in the root directory?
 Doesn't hurt to check...